 Each year, your Utah LLC is required to complete and submit an annual report.
 This report is due by each year by the date your LLC was formed and is required for all Utah LLCs and corporations.

+The filing fee for the annual report is $20.
 This could be filed online at the Utah File An Annual Report website.

 This report can be quite complicated depending on your business operations, so we recommend working with a licensed CPA to ensure you are filing correctly.